cyblabs/proxima/README.md

 ## Desired properties of Venera One

 - The mechanism for heat utilization
+- Autonomous device with batteries and solar panels
 - Work as a provider for "The Great Web"
 - Has open source interface for automated utilization of underutilized resources: CPU, GPU, RAM, SSD, NET
 - All component are universally available for purchasing
+- Heat solved
-- Has a transparent aquarium-like body for being desirable in interiors
+- Has a transparent body for being desirable in interiors
+- Weather station: wind Speed & direction, air Temperature, relative Humidity, barometric Pressure sensors

+## Core software
+- go-ethereum archive node
+- go-cyber node
+- cyberindex
+- ipfs node
+- derod and derominer
+- ipfs cluster
+- helium beacon